Craithtv/JokesterBashScript/README.md

 # JokesterBashScript
 This is a simple Bash Script to get told a random joke.
+This was an assignment during my internship to practice scripting in Bash and become more familiar with Linux Bash Commands.
+This shows the usage of Bash variables, putting those into an array, and then returning a random index back.

 # To Run Bash Script
 Download file in wanted directory